Device-independent randomness expansion against quantum side information

-We implement the protocol on a quantum optical platform (see Fig.~\ref{fig:setup}).
-Pairs of polarization-entangled photons at the wavelength of 1560~nm are generated via spontaneous parametric downconversion at the central station and are delivered to two remote sites, where polarization-dependent measurements are conducted.
-Previously this platform proved to be robust enough to realize loophole free violation of a Bell inequality and \DIRNG, in which the CHSH game scores $\omega$ violated the classical bound $\omega_{\mathrm{class}}=0.75$ by $0.00027$\cite{Liu2}.
-Under these conditions and using the same error parameters as elsewhere in this paper, it would take about $8.62\times10^{13}$ rounds of the experiment to witness randomness expansion according to our revised EAT theory (open square in Fig.~\ref{fig:EAT2}).
-To go beyond this, in the present work, we achieved record-high single-photon detection efficiencies of $80.41\pm0.34\%$ for Alice and $82.24\pm0.32\%$ for Bob, ensuring the detection loophole is closed in the CHSH game.
+We implement the protocol on a quantum optical platform (Figure~\ref{fig:setup}).
+Pairs of polarization-entangled photons with a wavelength of 1,560~nm are generated via spontaneous parametric down-conversion and are delivered through spatial optical paths to two sites where polarization-dependent measurements are conducted.
+Previously, and with space-like separation between Alice and Bob, this platform proved to be robust enough to realise loophole-free violation of a Bell inequality and \DIRNG, in which the CHSH game scores $\omega$ violated the classical bound $\omega_{\mathrm{class}}=3/4$ by $0.00027$ (ref.~\citenum{Liu2}).
+Under these conditions and with the same error parameters as elsewhere in this paper, it would take about $8.52\times10^{13}$ rounds of the experiment to witness randomness expansion according to our revised EAT theory (Figure~\ref{fig:EAT2}a, open square).
+To go beyond this, in the present work we reduced the distance between Alice and Bob by replacing the fibre links with spatial optical paths to achieve single-photon detection efficiencies of $83.40\pm0.32\%$ for Alice and $84.80\pm0.31\%$ for Bob, which enables the detection loophole to be closed in the CHSH game.
 Following the spot-checking protocol, a biased quantum random number generator (QRNG) is used to decide whether to test or not.
 Its output $T_i$ is transmitted to Alice and Bob to determine whether to use the local unbiased QRNGs in each round.
-When $T_i=1$, the setting choices $A_i$ and $B_i$ are randomly determined, while when $T_i=0$, the local unbiased QRNGs are turned off and fixed measurements are made.
+When $T_i=1$, the setting choices $A_i$ and $B_i$ are determined randomly, whereas when $T_i=0$, the local unbiased QRNGs are turned off and fixed measurements are made.